apache/iotdb/docs/UserGuide/Maintenance-Tools/Sync-Tool.md

 ```

 - Show all pipes' status.

+> This statement can be executed on both senders and receivers.

-- create time, the creation time of this pipe; name, the name of this pipe; pipesink, the pipesink this pipe connects to; status, this pipe's status.
+- Create time, the creation time of this pipe.
+- Name, the name of this pipe.
+- Role, the current role of this IoTDB in pipe, there are two possible roles.
+  - Sender, the current IoTDB is the synchronous sender
+  - Receiver, the current IoTDB is the synchronous receiver
+- Remote, information about the opposite end of the pipe.
+  - When role is receiver, the value of this field is the sender's IP.
+  - When role is sender, the value of this field is the pipeSink name.

+- Status, this pipe's status.
 - Message, the status message of this pipe.
 When pipe runs normally, this column is usually empty.
 When an exception occurs, messages may appear in  following two states.
   - WARN, this indicates that a data loss or other error has occurred, but the pipe will remain running.
   - ERROR, this indicates that the network is interrupted for a long time or there is a problem at the receiving end.
 The pipe is stopped and set to STOP state.